 Marion Wiesel has translated fourteen of her husband’s books from French to English,

 most recently the latest edition of Night, selected by Oprah Winfrey’s Book Club.
 She has produced many television programs, including “A Passover Haggadah,” “The World of Elie Wiesel,” and “The Oslo Concert: A Tribute to Peace.”
 She wrote and narrated the documentary film “Children of the Night.”
-Her husband, Nobel Laureate and Holocaust survivor Elie Wiesel, passed away on July 2, 2016.
+Marion Wiesel passed away in early 2025.

-Marion Wiesel and her husband founded The Elie Wiesel Foundation for Humanity in 1986,
+Marion Wiesel and her husband founded The Elie Wiesel Foundation in 1987,

 and she initiated the creation of the Foundation’s first Beit Tzipora Center for Study and Enrichment for Ethiopian children in Israel.
 The creation of a second Beit Tzipora Center followed, and the two have flourished, providing desperately needed academic help and support to over 1,000 Ethiopian-born children each year.